-As explained later in the Strategic Report, the Society has changed its sales strategy to focus on specialist income protection plans, to include its Group and Sports plans.
-That change will take time to show in new business, though there have been signs in 2023 that the Society can differentiate itself through its products and find clear markets for those products.
+As explained later in the Strategic Report, the Society has previously changed its sales strategy to focus on specialist income protection plans, to include its Group and Sports plans.
+That change is taking time to show in new business, though there have been positive signs in 2024 that the Society can differentiate itself through its products and find clear markets for those products.